jusatdeloitte/genai-flow-workshop/docs/install.md

 2. Create an Anaconda environment in a terminal.
 3. Install and start AutoGenStudio.

 ## Install Anaconda

+Download the installer for Anaconda [here](https://www.anaconda.com/download/success) and follow the instructions.

+You can also find detailed install instructions for each operating system under the following links:

 - Installation for [macOS](https://docs.anaconda.com/anaconda/install/mac-os/)
 - Installation for [Linux](https://docs.anaconda.com/anaconda/install/linux/)